Postage stamps and postal history of Sierra Leone: King George VI and Queen Elizabeth II (1937–1961)

 Like many British colonies, the first King George VI set was the CA omnibus issue of the 1937 Coronation.
 A definitive was issued between 1938 and 1944, and was followed by the omnibus issues of Victory (1 October 1946), Royal Silver Wedding (1 December 1948) and 75th anniversary of the UPU (10 October 1949).
 The first stamp issue of Queen Elizabeth II was the coronation omnibus, followed by a definitive issued between 1956 and 1961.

 Independent and Republic (1961– )

 The first stamps of independent Sierra Leone were a definitive issue with the coat of arms instead of the Queen.
 In 1964, the new currency of cents and leones replaced the old British currency.
 This resulted in a large number of stamps overprinted with the new currency.
 Many stamps issued between 1964 and 1971 were in strange shapes, as those of Tonga.
 The country became a Republic in 1971, and although the republic's first issue was in the shape of a lion's head, later stamps were rectangular.
-Sierra Leone regularly issues both thematic and commemorative stamps.
+Sierra Leone regularly issues both thematic and commemorative stamps in excessive amount that they are regarded as philatelic abomination rather than collectible items.
+Most of these products are printed by a Lithuanian printing house called Stamperija.